 Our disembarking point is just over here at the eastern side of the island.

 Adjidaumo zoomed through the tag alders

 Our former tying up place has since been otherwise occupied by fallen trees.

-Out on the lake, three quite heavy recreational fishermen passed us in a small boat with an utterly dysfunctional outboard motor.
+Out on the lake, three quite heavy recreational fishermen passed us in a small boat with a dysfunctional outboard motor.
 They were trying to progress to shore by pulling repeatedly on the starter cord to get a few propeller revolutions with each pull.